 Screen size: 32-inch | Resolution: 3840×2160 | Aspect ratio: 16:9 | Panel Type: IPS | Refresh Rate: 60Hz

-Many monitors have IPS panels, which makes colors stay true no matter what angle you’re looking at them from.
+Many monitors have IPS panels, making colors stay true no matter what angle you’re looking at them.
 This monitor has a rate of 60 hertz with support for AMD Radeon free sync.

 It also can do a variable refresh rate from 40 to 60 Hz and 10-bit color without flickering.
 This monitor has a high-quality look.
 You can use it for HDR10 and 10-bit color processing.